-As we see from above, Mexico saw a 46.5% increase in the number of Private Equity and Venture Capital deals in 2016, to a total of 129 from 88 in 2015.
+As we see from the above image, Mexico saw a 46.5% increase in the number of Private Equity and Venture Capital deals in 2016, to a total of 129 from 88 in 2015.

 If you are new to Private Equity, then do check out these articles

-However, while the whole world was staying on their laurels, private equity in mexico has grown tremendously since 2000.
-Since 2000, the whopping US $14.9 billion have been committed to private equity investments.
+However, while the whole world was staying on their laurels, private equity in Mexico has grown tremendously since 2000.
+Since 2000, the whopping US $14.9 billion has been committed to private equity investments.

 There are few reasons for which Mexico has grown multifold in the last few years –

 - Economic & regulatory foundation: Increasing in PE activity isn’t a result of using a magic wand.
-No. It’s about a regulatory change in 2009 which allowed domestic funds to invest up to 20% of their assets in private equity in Mexico.
-Since then, the pension funds took charge and invested around US $4 billion in fresh capital.
+No. It’s about a regulatory change in 2009, which allowed domestic funds to invest up to 20% of their assets in PE in Mexico.
+Since then, the pension funds took charge and invested around the US $4 billion in fresh capital.

-- Mexico became attractive for outside investors: In 1990s, Mexico’s economic condition was volatile.
-But after that Mexican economy has got the required boost in the form of lower public debt, lesser inflation rate (i.e. just under 4%), and gradual growth of GDP (around 3%-4% growth every year).
-As a result, Mexican market has become an attractive market for outside investors.
+- Mexico became attractive for outside investors: In the 1990s, Mexico’s economic condition was volatile.
+But after that Mexican economy has got the required boost in the form of lower public debt, a lesser inflation rate (i.e., just under 4%), and gradual growth of GDP (around 3%-4% growth every year).
+As a result, the Mexican market has become an attractive market for outside investors.

-- Structural advantages: In the next 15 years, it is expected that Mexican labor force will grow to 15 million.
-And that steady growth in labor force has offered couple of structural advantages to Mexico.
+- Structural advantages: In the next 15 years, it is expected that the Mexican labor force will grow to 15 million.
+And that steady growth in the labor force has offered a couple of structural advantages to Mexico.
 First of all, the labor force is skilled and is available at low-cost emoluments.
-Second, the managers in Mexican country has a kind of affinity towards West which help them grow way beyond their counterparts in other countries.
+Second, the managers in the Mexican country has a kind of affinity towards the West, which helps them grow way beyond their counterparts in other countries.

-In Mexico, things are slightly different than other countries.
-Private equity firms in Mexico follow a lifecycle and that’s how they offer their services.
+In Mexico, things are slightly different than those in other countries.
+Private equity firms in Mexico follow a lifecycle, and that’s how they offer their services.

 - Attractive market opportunities: There’s no crowd along the extra mile.
-Many firms are not ready to invest into Mexico as it’s not a popular destination among private equity enthusiasts.
-But things are changing fast and Mexico has been ready for becoming one of the top-notch countries in private equity investments.
+Many firms are not ready to invest in Mexico as it’s not a popular destination among private equity enthusiasts.
+But things are changing fast, and Mexico has been ready for becoming one of the top-notch countries in private equity investments.

-- Investments in niche areas of the market: Not all sectors of Mexican PE market is attractive to the investors.
+- Investments in niche areas of the market: Not all sectors of the Mexican PE market are attractive to the investors.
 But few niche markets are.
 For example, middle and small markets have been the focus of private equity in Mexico.

 Now let’s find out the focus of Mexican private equity firms right now.
 As of now, the middle markets are the target markets for private equity firms in Mexico.
-No matter the size of the PE firm, middle market has become the most attractive market for all PE firms in Mexico.
+No matter the size of the PE firm, the middle-market has become the most attractive market for all PE firms in Mexico.